Skip to main content

 But these days, keyword overuse is much more common — and easier to stumble into.
 Repeating a phrase too many times on a webpage can happen innocently enough.
 But it can also ding your SEO, or search engine optimization, which can hurt your visibility on Google.

-At Zoe Marketing & Communications, we’ve helped other businesses fine-tune their keywords in the past 15+ years.
+At Zoe Marketing & Communications, we’ve helped other businesses fine-tune their keywords since 2020.
 In this article, we’ll cover the basics of keyword overuse, including:

 You’ll walk away with a clear understanding of how keyword use crops up, the pitfalls and even a few solutions.
 And you’ll find some solid next steps to improving your SEO marketing strategy.